Symphony No. 5 (Sibelius): Double exposition

-The second point that musicologists have disputed about the first movement is the existence of two expositions.
+The second point musicologists have disputed about the first movement is the existence of two expositions.
 The symphony begins with soft calls in the horns, the first horn playing what becomes the main material of the A-group while the others play long notes below.
 The music has its own rhythmic character ("long-short-short-long") and is centred on the interval of the perfect fourth.
 This first theme continues in the horns and bassoons while increasingly the music is developed by the woodwinds playing sixteenth-notes in parallel third motion until the second theme is presented and eventually takes over in measure 9.
 It is agreed that the B-group begins by measure 18.
 At this point a third theme is heard in the woodwinds – like the first theme also built on the perfect fourth but this time with the defining rhythm "short-long-short" – with tremolo accompaniment in the strings.
 At measure 28, the fourth theme enters still in G major and distinguished by its duple (equal) subdivision of the beat in the horns and woodwinds as a chorale-like chord progression.
 This exposition concludes with the return of the third theme, now rhythmically in diminution and melodically circular, fading away to an afterthought.

 Hepokoski points out that one would expect the end of an exposition to come with a clear cadence in the new key, in this case G major.
 But as the third theme fades away it is replaced in measure 36 by the first theme of the A-group, here still in G major.
 Though this next section proceeds in an unexpected key – G major then changing back to the tonic E in measure 41 – Abraham and Layton both consider it a second or "counter" exposition, like the 18th-century repeat of the exposition.
 They reference the recurrence of both the A- and B-groups almost in their entirety, though here they are used to emphasize the tonic.